octue/es-flow/README.md

 ## Third party dependencies

+ We are currently using:

- [**Intel MKL**]() Provides FFT and other performance primitives.
+ [**Intel MKL**]() to provide FFT and other performance primitives.

+[**ceres-solver**](http://ceres-solver.org/index.html#), a well supported project by Google, is used for nonlinear least squares optimisation.

+[**Eigen**](http://eigen.tuxfamily.org/) provides a linear algebra library.
+It isn't as consistent with MATLAB's API as armadillo, but is used extensively in ceres-solver so might be sensible to use in other areas of development too.

+[**matio**](https://github.com/tbeu/matio) read and write tools for MATLAB .mat format files, including recent v7.3 (HDFS) file formats.
+Much higher level than writing the HDF5 files ourselves.

+[**cxxopts**](https://github.com/jarro2783/cxxopts) argument parser for C++11 under the MIT license (NB most "standard" parsers are under GNU!!!).

+[**glog**](https://github.com/google/glog) google's asynchronous logging library, used for logging to file.

- We're not yet committed to any of these, but searching for the best libraries:
+ We're not yet committed to any of the following, but searching for the best libraries:

 [**Armadillo**](http://arma.sourceforge.net) provides an extensive linear algebra library with a MATLAB-like API.

-[**Eigen**](http://eigen.tuxfamily.org/) provides a linear algebra library.
-It isn't as consistent with MATLAB's API as armadillo, but is used extensively in the ceres examples so could be easier for later stage development.

-[**ceres-solver**](http://ceres-solver.org/index.html#), a well supported project by Google, is used for nonlinear least squares optimisation.

 [**CppNumericalSolvers**](https://github.com/PatWie/CppNumericalSolvers) provides a directly analagous alternative to MATLAB's `fminsearch()`.